rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 auth-backend-ldap plugin
 ------------------------
 enhancements
-- the queries are extended to read attributes and allow pattern-matching (24497)
+- the queries are extended to include attributes and allow pattern-matching

 mochiweb plugin
 ---------------